- 13 October 2020

 Unprecedented performance for new markets

-Of course, we are not forsaking the mobile market and the BXT makes a formidable partner for premium, high-end solutions for smartphone and tablet, delivering outstanding performance combined with high-quality graphics, and great power consumption characteristics.
+Of course, we are not forsaking the mobile market and the BXT makes a formidable partner for premium, high-end solutions for smartphones and tablets, delivering outstanding performance combined with high-quality graphics, and great power consumption characteristics.

 With great power comes great responsibility